harmonyq/Reddcoin-Documentation/003-wallets.md

 # Wallets

-## Official Client (Core)
-Official client implementation
+## Official client implementation

 Once you install official Reddcoin client from reddcoin.com or redd.love, you’ll have access to three executables: reddcoind, reddcoin-qt, and reddcoin-cli.

-Reddcoin Wallet
+### Reddcoin Wallet

-reddcoin-qt provides a combination full Reddcoin network client and wallet.
+'reddcoin-qt' provides a combination full Reddcoin network client and wallet.
 Reddcoin-qt is highly portable application written in QT5 framework.
 From the Help menu, you can access a console where you can enter the RPC commands so power-user features are still available.

-reddcoind
+### reddcoind
-reddcoind provides a full peer which you can interact with through JSON-RPC interface on port 9902 (9904 for testnet).
+'reddcoind' provides a full peer which you can interact with through JSON-RPC interface on port 9902 (9904 for testnet).

 reddcoin-cli
 reddcoin-cli allows you to send JSON-RPC commands to running instance of reddcoind from the command line.
 For example: